worldline/angular-training/docs/src/typescript/README.md

 Typescript allows to define two types of variables:

-- mutalbe variables which are declared using the `let` keyword.
+- Mutable variables which are declared using the `let` keyword.
 The legacy `var` keyword can also be used but is not recommended because of its way of handling scope can be misleading.
 - Immutable variables or constants are declared with `const`.
-Please note that fields of constats can still be modified.
+Please note that fields of constants can still be modified, constants just can't be reassigned.

 ```typescript
 let x = 10;